xHeinrich/Laravel-Backpack-Demo/README.md

 - NodeJS/NPM

 # Installation
-This Laravel installation includes migrations for the game server sql file.
+This Laravel installation includes all required migrations.
 To install simply pull the repo and run the following commands from the projects root folder:
 - $ composer update
 - At this point a .env file should have been generated, set up your configuration settings for mysql in here